9001/copyparty/README.md

 * **warning:** nginx-QUIC (HTTP/3) is still experimental and can make uploads much slower, so HTTP/1.1 is recommended for now
 * depending on server/client, HTTP/1.1 can also be 5x faster than HTTP/2

+for improved security (and a tiny performance boost) consider listening on a unix-socket with `-i /tmp/party.sock` instead of `-i 127.0.0.1`

 example webserver configs:

 * [nginx config](contrib/nginx/copyparty.conf) -- entire domain/subdomain